Global Head of Equitable Design & Impact, Culture Amp

 Our first and most urgent priority was to support those disproportionately harmed by racism and White supremacy.
-When relevant, we’ve had leadership acknowledge racist or traumatic events and allowed employees to “call in Black” (in addition to our formal leave programs), and held space and processing sessions with Camp Color, our ERG for Campers who are racially or ethnically minoritized.
+When relevant, we’ve had leadership acknowledge racist or traumatic events and allowed employees to “call in Black” (in addition to our formal leave programs), and held space and processing sessions with Camp Culture, our ERG for Campers who are racially or ethnically minoritized.
 We also partner with AWare Catalysts to run a mental health program specifically designed for marginalized Campers.
 We’ll continue to offer these services to better the employee experience, and this year, we’ll also offer the program to Asian employees as well.

 Throughout the year, we provided monthly updates to the company on how we tracked against our anti-racism goals, including running the programs and initiatives we committed to.
 We also included updates around how we would improve the experience for Black Campers.
 Our stretch metric was to improve the representation of Black Campers within the company.

 Overall, we’re proud of what we accomplished.
 We have gotten closer to national representation parity in all our major locations while improving the promotional trajectory and leadership opportunities for Black Campers.
 Most importantly, our Black Campers are 10% more engaged and 26% more likely to say they belong at Culture Amp than our average company response.